Coresignal logo

 With the amount of business-related information and how quickly this information changes, it's almost impossible to keep up with the pace using only the data that you collect within the company.

-Alternative data is information from non-traditional sources, usually acquired by harvesting large amounts of web data.
-If you're looking for alternative data for business insights generation, firmographic data, company funding data, tech product reviews, employee data, and company employee reviews are good examples of what intelligence you can get.
+Public web data is information from non-traditional sources, usually acquired by harvesting large amounts of web data.
+If you're looking for public web data for business insights generation, firmographic data, company funding data, tech product reviews, employee data, and company employee reviews are good examples of what intelligence you can get.

-Coresignal offers millions of ethically collected alternative data records from public web sources in 8 categories that are updated regularly.
-Download the free data sample below to see a brief extract of our company data offering.
+Coresignal offers millions of ethically collected public web data records from public web sources in 8 categories that are updated regularly.

 Firmographic data shows such company metrics as size, market capitalization, revenue, competitors and how these things are changing over time.